RRZE-HPC/OSC-AD/README.md

 <a name="HWD"></a>
 ### B.3.
 Hardware dependencies
-Experiments were conducted on `SuperMUC-NG (Intel Xeon Skylake SP CPUs)` at the power-capped clock-frequency of `2.3 GHz (fixed, turbo disabled)`, and on `Meggie (Intel Xeon Broadwell CPUs)` at base clock-frequency of  `2.2 GHz (fixed, turbo disabled)`.
+Experiments were conducted on `SuperMUC-NG (Intel Xeon Skylake SP CPUs)` at a fixed clock frequency of `2.3 GHz (fixed, turbo disabled)`, and on `Meggie (Intel Xeon Broadwell CPUs)` at the base clock-frequency of  `2.2 GHz (fixed, turbo disabled)`.
-The reproducibility of experiments requires mapping consecutive MPI processes to consecutive cores and fixing the frequency and switching-off the turbo mode.
+The reproducibility of experiments requires mapping consecutive MPI processes to consecutive cores and fixing the frequency (i.e., switching off the turbo mode).

 <a name="SWD"></a>
 ### B.4.
 Software dependencies
-The MATLAB model's implementation and Intel Trace Analyzer and Collector (ITAC) utilizes the following version updates.
+The following versions of MATLAB and Intel Trace Analyzer and Collector (ITAC) were used.

 * MATLAB model's implementation, version 2023, update 0
 * MATLAB tool, version 2022, update R2022a